 There was an emoji movie.

-‘Nough said, people love to see emoji faces pretty much wherever and it can add a little bit of pizzazz to any written text.
+‘Nough said, people, love to see emoji faces pretty much wherever and it can add a little bit of pizzazz to any written text.

 Why not use some emoticons to spice up your survey?

-WARC.com research actually shows that emojis can boost survey completion rates without hurting the quality of the data itself.
+Emojis can boost survey completion rates without hurting the quality of the data itself.